Euclid. Populating a dark universe with galaxies using SciPIC: Validating Flagship mocks

 \subsubsection{\textsc{Y3 MagLim} DES sample}

-In order to evaluate the mock clustering predictions for a broad redshift range, we consider as references the observed clustering from the \textsc{Y3 MagLim} DES galaxy sample \citep{Porredon2021}.
+To evaluate the mock clustering predictions for a broad redshift range, we considered as references the observed clustering from the \textsc{Y3 MagLim} DES galaxy sample \citep{Porredon2021}.
 In particular, we took into account the measurements\footnote{\url{https://des.ncsa.illinois.edu/releases/y3a2/Y3key-products}} presented in \citet{DES2022}.
-The angular clustering measurements used for the comparison were obtained by dividing the galaxy sample into six tomographic bins, with edges defined by the photometric redshift estimates: $z_\mathrm{phot}=[0.20, 0.40, 0.55, 0.70, 0.85, 0.95, 1.05]$, corresponding to bins 1 through 6.
+The angular clustering measurements used for the comparison were obtained by dividing the galaxy sample into six tomographic bins, with edges defined by the photometric redshift estimates: $z_\mathrm{phot}\in\{0.20, 0.40, 0.55, 0.70, 0.85, 0.95, 1.05\}$, corresponding to bins 1 through 6.

-We perform the comparison with the FS2-Wide mock catalogues by selecting the galaxies with the same magnitude cuts as for the \textsc{Y3 MagLim} sample, $i > 17.5$ and $i < 4z + 18$, where we adopt $z$ as the galaxy redshift computed according to its position and peculiar velocity.
-To obtain the tomographic subsamples, we assign a weight to each galaxy in the mocks to transform the observed number density distribution as a function of the redshift, $n(z)$, to be similar to the redshift distributions in the \textsc{Y3 MagLim} tomographic subsamples.
-Then, we randomly sample $A\,n(z)$ galaxies using these weights, where $A$ is the total area coverage of the mock light-cone, which corresponds to one octant of the sky.
-With this approach, we ensure that the tomographic subsamples from the mock match the same number density and redshift distributions as the observed subsamples.
-In this comparison, we do not include the clustering measurements from the FS2-Deep mock, since it has a small sky coverage that strongly affects the statistics for the lower tomographic redshift bins.
+We performed the comparison with the FS2-Wide mock catalogues by selecting the galaxies with the same magnitude cuts as for the \textsc{Y3 MagLim} sample, $i > 17.5$ and $i < 4z + 18$, where we adopted $z$ as the galaxy redshift computed according to its position and peculiar velocity.
+To obtain the tomographic subsamples, we assigned a weight to each galaxy in the mocks to transform the observed number density distribution as a function of the redshift, $n(z)$, to be similar to the redshift distributions in the \textsc{Y3 MagLim} tomographic subsamples.
+Then, we randomly sampled $A\,n(z)$ galaxies using these weights, where $A$ is the total area coverage of the mock light cone, corresponding to one octant of the sky.
+With this approach, we ensured that the tomographic subsamples from the mock match the same number density and redshift distributions as the observed subsamples.
+In this comparison, we did not include the clustering measurements from the FS2-Deep mock, since it has a small sky coverage that strongly affects the statistics for the lower tomographic redshift bins.